HKarimiA/sudoku-rust-wasm/README.md

 ## 🚴 Usage

 This project uses WebAssembly to deliver an efficient and seamless Sudoku gaming experience directly within the browser.
-Simply access the hosted version temporarily available at https://hkarimi.rf.gd to enjoy solving Sudoku puzzles online.

 ### 🐑 Clone the repository